Just Economy Conference – May 11, 2021

 NCRC video transcripts are produced by a third-party transcription service and may contain errors.
 They are lightly edited for style and clarity.

 Okay, thank you for the collaboration.
 Okay, so we’re alive.
 I see it on my attendee side.
 If you folks want to refresh.
 I think we should be live now and should be good to go.
 Okay.
 Hello.
 Welcome to the Just Economy Conference.
 Welcome to the just economy conference again for another session.
 It’s great to know that you’re all there, even though we can’t hear it.
 We cannot see you.
 But we can hear you though in the comments.
 So please share any questions that you have thoughts that may come up during the session I am Eleni D. Janis I am the chief capital markets officer at NCRC. and managing partner of Equivico and Equivico by NCRC is our new solution to support small businesses with primarily affordable financing, but also training and other types of support.
 None of what we do is or could be possible without the small businesses that do the hard work and those who support our own work.
 And I have people who present all of that today and some very dear partners as well.
 I will start with I do it in alphabetical order.
 Elicia Jacob, Dr. Elicia Jacob from Birmingham, Alabama, who is an owner of a small business have a great business, the healing waters wellness and Wellness Center and spa.
 And she will talk to us more about that.
 Welcome Elicia.
-Sofia Zimmerman, who is joining us from Brooklyn and Sofia is the owner and co owner of otra by Zimmerman workshop, and she will tell us more about about the business and stay especially lackeys, who is the chief programs and strategic initiatives officer at the Stavros Niarchos Foundation.
+Sofia Zimmerman, who is joining us from Brooklyn, and Sofia is the owner and co-owner of Ottra by Zimmerman workshop, and she will tell us more about the business.
+And Stelios Vassilakis, who is the chief programs and strategic initiatives officer at the Stavros Niarchos Foundation.
 The Stavros Niarchos Foundation is one of the leading and largest private philanthropists in the world who is also supporting NCRC in their work for a small business and supporting small businesses, and especially during COVID-19.
 So thank you for joining.
 I know that actually stages included were all entrepreneurs, here stages, including who he too had his own business, a publishing business for 10 years.
 So I’d love to take the time and the opportunity to share with our audience and colleagues.
 What does it mean to be a small business?
 What should people care?
 What are the challenges that we face?
-And how can we and how what will actually say us and I and everyone else who is watching can do to support to support entrepreneurs?
+And how can we and how what will actually say us and I and everyone else who is watching can do to support entrepreneurs?
 So let me start let me Let’s go quickly around the table.
 We’ll start with our entrepreneurs.
-I’ll start with Alicia, can you talk to us a little bit about 32nd your business when did you acquire it, which I think is very recently during COVID.
-And, and where you’re where you’re based, again, just the neighborhood perhaps where you’re at?
+I’ll start with Elicia, can you talk to us a little bit about 32nd your business when did you acquire it, which I think is very recently during COVID.
+And, and where you’re based, again, just the neighborhood perhaps where you’re at?

 Yes absolutey.
 Thank you for the opportunity to speak with you all today.
 I actually am the managing principal owner of healing waters Wellness Center and spa, we’re located right smack dab in the medical center, or the heart of downtown Birmingham, Alabama.
 Healing waters was acquired by myself in June of 2019 2021.
 Of course, I’ll be celebrating my second year in business as a small business owner and employees and have my family work here in the wellness thing.
 So that’s that’s where we are.
 And and that’s who we are.